Keep track of when and where you feel pain and discuss it with your doctor.

 During this stage of recovery you may be advised by your doctor to begin using the injured body part as much as possible for your usual activities even though you may still have some pain.
 Gradually over the next few months, movements usually become easier and more comfortable and may eventually return to normal.
 Slowly, the pain may completely go away.

 It is normal to be fearful of some movements or activities.
-The memory of the pain can be powerful and the fear of breaking another bone can often lead to anxiety and reduced general activity.
+The memory of the pain can be powerful and the fear of breaking another bone can often lead to anxiety and reduced activity.
 Despite your fear, it is important to start some gentle movement at this time; it will not be harmful.
 If you are uncertain, see a Bone Fit™ trained healthcare professional in your area* or, if one is not available, a healthcare provider such as a physical therapist or occupational therapist, or talk to your doctor.

 Your doctor or healthcare provider can advise you about what is reasonable for you to expect for your recovery.
-It is important to remember that at this stage you may have pain but that does not necessarily mean you are causing further harm.
+It is important to remember that at this stage you may have pain but that does not always mean you are causing further harm.
 Your healthcare team will help you reduce your risk of a second fracture.

 Pain that persists after full healing is expected to have taken place is called chronic pain.
 Chronic pain may be due to nerve damage, the development of scar tissue, an aggravation of underlying arthritis or any number of other causes.

 If your pain continues, talk to your healthcare provider about other ways that are available to manage your pain to help with your daily living and overall quality of life.
-It is important that you consult with your healthcare provider to ensure that all possible reasons for the ongoing pain have been examined.
+It is important that you consult with your healthcare provider to ensure that all possible reasons for the ongoing pain have been looked at.

-Again, it is important to remember that at this stage you may have pain but that does not necessarily mean you are causing further harm; returning to a reasonably physically active lifestyle will help reduce your risk of a second fracture.
+Again, it is important to remember that at this stage you may have pain but that does not mean you are causing further harm; returning to a reasonably physically active lifestyle will help reduce your risk of a second fracture.
 If you are uncertain, see a Bone Fit™ trained healthcare professional in your area, or a healthcare provider such as a physical therapist or occupational therapist, or talk to your doctor.

 The Bone Fit™ trained healthcare professionals in your area, doctor or other healthcare provider can advise you about what is reasonable for you to expect for your recovery.
 Your healthcare team will help reduce your risk of a second fracture.